Three new COVID-19 related deaths reported in Kanawha County

-CHARLESTON, WV (WOWK) – The Kanawha-Charleston Health Department is reporting 3 new COVID-19 related deaths today.
-The are a 45-year-old male, an 85-year-old female and a 92-year-old male, bringing the total number of deaths in Kanawha County to 180.
+CHARLESTON, WV (WOWK) – The Kanawha-Charleston Health Department is reporting three new COVID-19 related deaths today.
+They are a 76-year-old male (died Dec.
+18), a 64-year-old female and a 79-year-old female, bringing the total number of deaths in Kanawha County to 189.

-They are also reporting there are 8575 total COVID-19 cases, up 381 cases since their last update on Wednesday, Dec.
-23.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.